IBM/text-summarization-and-visualization-using-watson-studio/README.md

 ![](https://github.com/IBM/text-summarization-and-visualization-using-watson-studio/blob/master/doc/source/images/results_2.png)

 As we can see from the topics, the data is referring to Mission Impossible Fallout movie.
-Skilled interpretation is needed to an extent for consuming the insights from the data.
+Skilled interpretation is needed to an extent for consuming the insights from the results.

 # Troubleshooting